terrabyte-tech/terrabyte-11ty-template/README.md

 ### 3. Incorporate Template

+**[flag]UPDATE**: This should be moved to the starter project.
+The template project is meant to be reused.

 If you are starting a new project, you can simply copy all of the content from the `/template` folder into the root.

 Caveats that _should not_ be copied include: